Molx32/molx32.github.io/_posts/2022-08-03-Update-management-04.md

 ***

 ## Deployment
-Of course you won't have to do anything here except running some commands, because I provided all the ARM templates that you need to deploy a small core infrastructure.
-1. Create a resource group
-2.
+The only thing you need to do for deployment is to create a dedicated resource group where our resources will be deployed.
+You will need two files :
+- The [core_infrastructure_azure.json](https://raw.githubusercontent.com/Molx32/AzureUpdateManagement/main/arm/core_infrastructure_azure.json) file is a simple ARM template that describe the architecture we're about to deploy.
+- The [core_infrastructure_azure.parameters.json](https://raw.githubusercontent.com/Molx32/AzureUpdateManagement/main/arm/core_infrastructure_azure.parameters.json) file is a parameter file where you can change resources names.

+Before running the commands below, make sure you chose an existing resource group or created one.

 ```
 az login
-az account set --subscription "67c4c038-b3aa-4157-afab-73f1d00dfe82"
+az account set --subscription <subscriptionId>
-az deployment group create --name myDeployment --resource-group updtmgmt-rg --template-file  --parameters
+az deployment group create --name <anyName> --resource-group <resourceGroupName> --template-file core_infrastructure_azure.json --parameters core_infrastructure_azure.parameters.json
 ```

 Here is a sample output for deployment.